northdakotaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How to Seal a Criminal Record in North Dakota

 Just as there are limitations to the expungement of criminal records, there are exemptions and rules to follow when requesting to seal a criminal record.
 However, the restrictions concerning sealing criminal records are not as limiting as expungement.
-First, the individual must ensure that they meet the criteria mentioned above and other criteria in Chapter 12.60–1.
+First, petitioners are advised to ensure that their record meets the criteria in Chapter 12.60–1.

 To confirm that the crime is eligible for sealing, the individual may request criminal history information from the BCI.
 The individual must also follow court-established instructions for sealing criminal records.
 Generally, the petitioner must file a petition that names the arresting agency and the prosecutor as respondents.
 Also, the individual must attach two essential documents to the petition.
 These include a proposed order to seal and proof of service of the petition and order upon the respondents.

-The petition must bear the individual’s personal information and address.
+Petitions bear the individual’s personal information and address.
 Furthermore, it must state clearly the reasons that the court must consider and grant the order to seal.
-Also, the petition must include the individual’s criminal history information.
+Petitions also include the individual’s criminal history information.
 It may be useful to attach a copy of the criminal history information.
 The proposed order must also contain details outlined in the guideline.

 Upon completing the process of filing a petition, the court shall schedule a hearing date not earlier than 45 days after receiving the petition.
 Court hearings for sealing follow a trial style where the petitioner and prosecutor make arguments for or against the case.
 After that, the judge makes a declaration to seal or deny the petition.
 A petitioner may appeal to a municipal court ruling that prohibits sealing, but the individual may not appeal to a district court.
 Furthermore, if unsuccessful, the petitioner must wait for at least three years before initiating another petition to seal.